Colonel George Dashiell Chapter NSDAR

 Society of the Daughters of the American Revolution.

 The members of Colonel George Dashiell Chapter, DAR, werehonored to present a large framed copy of the classic painting

 The Leon County Judge Byron Ryder and Commissioners had earlier voted to accept this gift, and they were present at the ceremony.
 Members of the Chapter participated in the presentation with a short biography of the artist, an overview of George Washington’s leadership of the nation, and included a DAR Dedication Ritual for the event.

 In addition, a similar presentation has been made to the Madison County Courthouse, and to the Grimes County Courthouse.
-The local chapters in each of those counties were invited to participate in this ceremony also.
-(Capt John McAdams in Madison, and Robert Raines in Grimes).
-We anticipate making a presentation to one more county, thanks to the generosity of the donor.
+The local chapters in each of those counties were invited to participate in this ceremony also (Capt.
+John McAdams Chapter in Madison, Texas, and Robert Raines in Grimes, Texas).